Computer Organization | RISC and CISC

 Reduced Instruction Set Architecture (RISC) –

-The main idea behind is to make hardware simpler by using an instruction set composed of a few basic steps for loading, evaluating, and storing operations just like a load command will load data, store command will store the data.
+The main idea behind this is to make hardware simpler by using an instruction set composed of a few basic steps for loading, evaluating, and storing operations just like a load command will load data, a store command will store the data.

 Complex Instruction Set Architecture (CISC) –

 The main idea is that a single instruction will do all loading, evaluating, and storing operations just like a multiplication command will do stuff like loading data, evaluating, and storing it, hence it’s complex.